m6l3/mattslocalhosting/README.md

 This section is for players connecting to someone else's hosted session.

 1. On the welcome screen, click **Join Server**.
-2. Enter the Playit.gg tunnel address provided by the host, in the format `hostname:port`.
+2. Enter the tunnel address provided by the host, in the format `hostname:port`.
 3. Click **Join**.
 The connection console will open and the application will establish a connection to the remote server.
 4. Studio will launch automatically as a client.
 Wait for it to connect — you will see incoming packets logged in the console once the session is active.
 5. To disconnect, click **Disconnect & Back**.
 This cleanly shuts down the connection and returns you to the main menu.